-- Provides instruction on innovative subject matters that will prepare graduates for highly skilled employment in which the graduates are proficient in the theoretical and practical application of these innovative subjects.
-These subjects may include, but are not limited to:

-- Computer systems and analysis

-- Data science and analytics

-- Programming

-- Software engineering and development
+- o Software engineering and development

-- Computer science
+- o Computer science

-- Coding
+- o Coding

 - Analysis, design, business and marketing associated with these innovative subject matters

 - Is non-credit bearing, with a length of less than 600 clock hours or 20 weeks, and is offered by a non-accredited institution.

-• Focuses on soft skill development, is collaborative in nature, and is project-based and competency driven, in which the program's skills are defined and assessed based upon workforce demand and employer feedback, and are graded on a pass/fail basis.
+Focuses on soft skill development, is collaborative in nature, and is project-based and competency driven, in which the program's skills are defined and assessed based upon workforce demand and employer feedback, and are graded on a pass/fail basis.